boundir/AStrongerADVENT/README.md

 - Muton Pyro can now Counterattack.
 - Muton Infector can now Counterattack.
 - Archon Prime is now able to perform Icarus Drop.
-- Archon Valkyrie now have Staff Control, granting +5 Aim.
+- Archon Valkyrie can dash and slash.
+- Sectopod Prime can trigger Lightning Storm if an enemy approaches its melee range.

 Loadout